MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_h264videoinfo.md

 Specifies the maximum macroblock processing rate allowed for non-scalable AVC streams, summing up across all layers when all layers consist of two different resolutions.

+#### - dwMaxMBperSecThreeResolutionsNoScalability

+Specifies the maximum macroblock processing rate allowed for non-scalable AVC streams, summing up across all layers when all layers consist of three different resolutions.

+#### - dwMaxMBperSecFourResolutionsNoScalability

+Specifies the maximum macroblock processing rate allowed for non-scalable AVC streams, summing up across all layers when all layers consist of four different resolutions.

+#### - dwMaxMBperSecOneResolutionTemporalScalability

+Specifies the maximum macroblock processing rate allowed for temporal scalable streams, summing up across all layers when all layers have the same resolution.

+#### - dwMaxMBperSecTwoResolutionsTemporalScalablility

+Specifies the maximum macroblock processing rate allowed for temporal scalable streams, summing up across all layers when all layers consist of two different resolutions.

+#### - dwMaxMBperSecThreeResolutionsTemporalScalability

+Specifies the maximum macroblock processing rate allowed for temporal scalable streams, summing up across all layers when all layers consist of three different resolutions.

+#### - dwMaxMBperSecFourResolutionsTemporalScalability

+Specifies the maximum macroblock processing rate allowed for temporal scalable streams, summing up across all layers when all layers consist of four different resolutions.

+#### - dwMaxMBperSecOneResolutionTemporalQualityScalability

+Specifies the maximum macroblock processing rate allowed for temporal and quality scalable SVC streams, summing up across all layers when all layers have the same resolution.

 #### - dwMaxMBperSecTwoResolutionsTemporalQualityScalability

 Specifies the maximum macroblock processing rate allowed for temporal and quality scalable SVC streams, summing up across all layers when all layers consist of two different resolutions.

+#### - dwMaxMBperSecThreeResolutionsTemporalQualityScalablity

+Specifies the maximum macroblock processing rate allowed for temporal and quality scalable SVC streams, summing up across all layers when all layers consist of three different resolutions.

+#### - dwMaxMBperSecFourResolutionsTemporalQualityScalability

+Specifies the maximum macroblock processing rate allowed for temporal and quality scalable SVC streams, summing up across all layers when all layers consist of four different resolutions.

+#### - dwMaxMBperSecOneResolutionFullScalability

+Specifies the maximum macroblock processing rate allowed for fully scalable streams, summing up across all layers when all layers have the same resolution.

-#### - dwMaxMBperSecTwoResolutionsTemporalScalablility
+#### - dwMaxMBperSecTwoResolutionsFullScalability

-Specifies the maximum macroblock processing rate allowed for temporal scalable streams, summing up across all layers when all layers consist of two different resolutions.
+Specifies the maximum macroblock processing rate allowed for fully scalable streams, summing up across all layers when all layers consist of two different resolutions.

+#### - dwMaxMBperSecThreeResolutionsFullScalability

+Specifies the maximum macroblock processing rate allowed for fully scalable streams, summing up across all layers when all layers consist of three different resolutions.

+#### - dwMaxMBperSecFourResolutionsFullScalability

+Specifies the maximum macroblock processing rate allowed for fully scalable streams, summing up across all layers when all layers consist of four different resolutions.

 ## -remarks